Visibility Rules

 Examples

 • Conditional engraving — A Switch option "Add engraving?" controls visibility of a Text Box "Engraving text."
-You add a Show rule on the Text Box: when "Add engraving?" equals True, the text field appears.
+On the Text Box, add a Show if rule: when "Add engraving?" equals True, the text field is shown; otherwise it is hidden.

 • Material-dependent sizes — A Dropdown "Material" has values Wood, Metal, and Acrylic.
 A Limit rule on the "Width" number input sets Max to 48 when Material equals Acrylic (because acrylic sheets only come up to 48 inches).